-The vicious cycle of cachexia occurs when cancer cells consume blood glucose and produce a lactic acid by-product.
-This acid is then sent to the liver to be converted back into glucose, and once again goes back to feed the cancer.
-This process is called gluconeogenesis and consumes enormous amounts of energy that may eventually cause the body to start “eating” its own muscles in order to feed the cancer cells.
+The vicious cycle of cachexia (or wasting disease) occurs when cancer cells consume blood glucose and produce a lactic acid by-product.
+This acid is then sent to the liver to be converted back into glucose that once again goes back to feed the cancer.
+This process is called gluconeogenesis and consumes enormous amounts of energy and it may eventually cause the body to start “eating” its own muscles in order to feed the cancer cells.

-What is cachexia?
-One of the most frightening symptoms of advanced cancer is “cachexia”, or severe, unintentional weight-loss and wasting.
+One of the most frightening symptoms of advanced cancer is “cachexia”, or severe, unintentional weight-loss.
 According to the National Cancer Institute, “It is estimated that half of all cancer patients experience cachexia, the rapid loss of weight along with fatigue, weakness, and loss of appetite.
 Cachexia is a serious problem among many patients who have advanced cancer.”

 Dr. Harold Dvorak, former chief of pathology at Beth Israel Hospital in Boston, states “In a sense, nobody dies of cancer.
 They die of something else – pneumonia, or failure of one or more organs.
 Cachexia accelerates that process of infection and the build-up of metabolic poisons, this process causes death much faster than the tumor would.”